raganwald/braythwayt.com/_posts/2013-09-19-monkeys-with-typrewriters-are-the-red-pill.md

 * Some languages are more expressive or powerul or elegant than others, and that matters.
 * Some code architectures are 10x or 100x less encumbered by tech debt than others, and that matters.

 These are just examples.
-Our assumptions, both stated and unstaed, are that it really matters to use fewer and smarter monkeys.
+Our cultural assumptions--both stated and unstated--are that it really matters to use fewer and smarter monkeys.
 And that it really matters to use faster, more powerful typewriters.
 I've met people who say that the most important feature of a programming language is that it support static code analysis so that editors can do fancy automatic refactoring, In oher words...
 Typewriting matters to them, greatly.

-But the red pill is that we're monkeys with typewriters, and that while some of those premeses may be true, none of them matter as much as recognizing good work.
+But the red pill is that we're monkeys with typewriters, and that while some of those premises may be true, none of them matter as much as recognizing good work.

 Having taken the red pill, I fear that: